 To inquire about having your baby at the WCH, call the Pregnancy SA Infoline on 1300 368 820, or visit this page of our website:

 - There are currently no vaccination requirements for visitors.
-However, unvaccinated visitors may be subject to additional infection control requirements at the discretion of the hospital.

 - Visitor limits for outpatients and Women’s Assessment Service – a maximum of one individual per person only may accompany a patient.

 As part of the state-wide response to the global COVID-19 pandemic, a number of preventative measures are in place to keep you, your baby and those around you safe when accessing our healthcare services.